chilli007123/Dissertation/Dissertation_MD_FILE.md

 Using this configuration the attacker machine will be able to upload new iterations of any viruses created, in a secure fashion.
 This also replicates how a virus may be downloaded onto a machine in real world scenarios.
 ## Tools
 In this section i will discuss the tools and methods that will be employed to evaluate how well off-the-shelf tools evade antivirus.
 I have chosen a selection of well known and frequently updated tools for this section, this will hopefully give the best chance at evading antivirus.
+### Msfvenom
+Msfvenom is probably one of the most well known tools when it comes to generating payloads for platforms such as, Windows, Mac, and Linux machines.
+With many generic payloads within its database, msfvenom is easy to use and can generate payloads to very specific needs.
+With all previous experiments discussed above using msfvenom, it seems the best way to test the effectiveness of Windows Defender is to see how its developed over the years in combatting payloads from this off-the-shelf tool.
+Msfvenom will also be used in conjunction with some of the other tools discussed below, to create payloads where needed.
 ### Veil 3.1
 The reason Veil has been selected is due to the contradictory results that were generated over the span of a few years in the section above.
 Veil–Evasion is a famous framework written in python.
 We can utilize this framework to produce payloads that can sidestep most of AVs [@kaushik2022systematic].

 <!-- Talk more about this once you have done some experimentation -->
 ### AVET
 Anti-Virus evasion tool (AVET) is a popular tool that is commonly used by pen-testers.
 Again this tool is accessible through GitHub and utilises the python language.
 AVET comes with many different payloads and evasion techniques, such as sandbox evasion which make it a great tool to conduct our experiment with.
-### Msfvenom
-Msfvenom is probably one of the most well known tools when it comes to generating payloads for platforms such as, Windows, Mac, and Linux machines.
-With many generic payloads within its database, msfvenom is easy to use and can generate payloads to very specific needs.
-With all previous experiments discussed above using msfvenom, it seems the best way to test the effectiveness of Windows Defender is to see how its developed over the years in combatting payloads from this off-the-shelf tool.

 ### Scarecrow
-The last tool to be used is
+The last tool to be used is Scarecrow.
+This tool is fairly recent compared to the other tools discussed, and had its first commit on March 3rd, 2021.
+Scarecrow has an interesting certificate signing capability which allows the malicious file to be fake-signed by organisations like Microsoft.
+Scarecrow cannot work on its own and therefore we will be generating payloads from Msfvenom and saving them in a `.bin` format so that we can then utilise the encryption and evasion te
 <!-- have more examples here -->